russiansmack/centrifugo/docs/content/transports/protocol.md

 ### Message recovery

 Client should automatically recover messages after being disconnected due to network problems and set appropriate fields in subscribe event context.
-Two important fields in `onSubscribeSuccess` event context are `isRecovered` and `isResubscribe`.
+Two important fields in `onSubscribeSuccess` event context are `recovered` and `isResubscribe`.
 First field let user know what server thinks about subscription state - were all messages recovered or not.
 The second field must only be true if resubscribe was caused by temporary network connection lost.
 If user initiated resubscribe himself (calling `unsubscribe` method and then `subscribe` method) then recover workflow should not be used and `isResubscribe` must be `false`.

 ### Disconnect code and reason